Stand up for the facts!

 A political ad says that Nevada ranked 50th in “election integrity ratings” with no additional details.
 The claim is based on only one rating from the Heritage Foundation that reflected concerns about potential voter fraud but did not consider ballot access or voter convenience.

 Other groups’ analyses of states’ voting laws or outcomes have given significantly higher marks to Nevada.
-For example, MIT’s Election Performance Index, which looks at outcomes such as voter turnout and how long voters wait in line, ranked Nevada 14th in 2018.
+For example, MIT’s Elections Performance Index, which looks at outcomes such as voter turnout and how long voters wait in line, ranked Nevada 14th in 2018.

 Nevada was one of the battleground states where former President Donald Trump spun falsehoods that the 2020 election was rigged and that the state was sending ballots to dogs.